MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/report-design-view-report-builder.md

 The **Grouping** pane is displayed by default, but you can close it by clearing the **Grouping** pane on the **View** tab.
 The **Grouping** pane isn't available for the **Chart** or **Gauge** data regions.

-For more information, see [Grouping pane in a paginated report](../../reporting-services/report-design/grouping-pane-report-builder.md) and [Groups in a Report Builder paginated report](../../reporting-services/report-design/understanding-groups-report-builder-and-ssrs.md).
+For more information, see [Grouping pane in a paginated report (Report Builder)](../../reporting-services/report-design/grouping-pane-report-builder.md) and [Groups in a Report Builder paginated report](../../reporting-services/report-design/understanding-groups-report-builder-and-ssrs.md).

 ## <a id="RunMode"></a> Run